canonical/saml-integrator-operator/docs/how-to/contribute.md

 # How to contribute

-This document explains the processes and practices recommended for contributing enhancements to the Discourse operator.
+This document explains the processes and practices recommended for contributing enhancements to the SAML Integrator operator.

 * Generally, before developing enhancements to this charm, you should consider [opening an issue](https://github.com/canonical/saml-integrator-operator/issues) explaining your use case.
 * If you would like to chat with us about your use-cases or proposed implementation, you can reach us at [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).